prin-r/ipfs/README.md

-# Gas Experiment Report — Estimating Full Transaction Gas From Calldata Size
+# Estimating Full Transaction Gas From Calldata Size

 This document explains the **Foundry** test design, the **polynomial models** (linear / quadratic / cubic), the **Monte-Carlo** validation, and the **conclusions** for the on-chain environment.